MathieuCarriere/perslay/README.md

   * the fourth argument is a python dictionary containing the parameters of PersLay.
 Examples can be found in `tutorialPersLay.ipynb`.

 In the following description of PersLay parameters, each parameter, or dictionary key, that contains "_init" in its name is optimized and learned by PersLay during training.
+If you do not want to optimize the vectorization, set the (optional) keys **train_vect** and **train_weight** to False.

   * The following keys are mandatory: